Bert-JanP/Hunting-Queries-Detection-Rules/README.md

 - [KQL Regex Example List](./KQL%20Regex/RegexExamples.md)

-# How to use KQL in Defender For Endpoint & Sentinel?
+# Where to use KQL in Defender For Endpoint & Sentinel?

 ## Defender For Endpoint
 * Open  [security.microsoft.com](https://www.security.microsoft.com)